-This Student Code of Conduct and Discipline Procedures is published by the office of the Dean of Student Services and is subject to change in accordance with College procedure regulations.
-For more information on the Student Code of Conduct, contact the Office of the Dean of Student Services, Student Center, ext.
-2610.
+This Student Code of Conduct and Discipline Procedures is published by the office of the Director of Student Success and is subject to change in accordance with College procedure regulations.
+For more information on the Student Code of Conduct, contact the Office of the Director of Student Success, Student Center, 815-825-9738.